 Basic Roast Turkey

-Add aromatics to the cavity before roasting, if desired: 1/2 a lemon, 1 quartered onion, 1 chopped apple, fresh herbs like rosemary, thyme, and sage, etc.
+Add aromatics to the cavity before roasting, if desired: 1/2 a lemon, 1 quartered onion, 1 chopped apple, sprigs of fresh herbs like rosemary, thyme, and sage, etc.

 1 10-12-lb turkey

-1. Remove the (thawed) turkey from the fridge and let it sit for about an hour to bring it up to room temperature.
+- Remove the (thawed) turkey from the fridge and let it sit for about an hour to bring it up to room temperature.
 Preheat the oven to 325°F. Pull the neck and giblets out of the cavity and save to make broth for homemade gravy.
-Dry the turkey with a clean kitchen towel, then season inside and out generously with salt.
+Pat the turkey dry with paper towels or a clean kitchen towel, then season inside and out generously with salt (and pepper if like.)

-2. Place the turkey breast-side up on a rack in a roasting pan and brush with melted butter (You’ll probably need about 1/2 stick now and another 1/2 stick later.)
+- Place the turkey breast-side up on a rack in a roasting pan and brush with melted butter (You’ll probably need about 1/2 stick now and another 1/2 stick later.)
+Tuck the wing tips under the turkey and pour in a little water to the pan.
+This helps keep the drippings from burning.
 Tent the turkey loosely with foil and roast for 2 hours*.

-4. Remove from oven and let rest, loosely covered with foil, while you make the gravy and heat up your side dishes in the oven.
+- Remove the pan from the oven.
+Tilt the turkey so the cavity juices run out into the pan.
+(Use these juices and drippings to make gravy.)
+Carefully transfer the turkey to a clean cutting board and let rest, loosely covered with foil, while you make the gravy and heat up your side dishes in the oven.
 The turkey will stay hot for a good 30-45 minutes.
 (Be sure to let it rest to let the juices be reabsorbed.
 If you cut it right away, the juices will run out and you’ll end up with a dry bird.)

 * Add an extra 15 minutes per pound for bigger birds